First time winners guaranteed as Kerala take on first timers Hyderabad | Sports-Games

 Hyderabad also have 46 goals this season, the highest for any team, 10 more than their opponents Kerala Blasters and thus going into the final, they could have a slight upper hand.

+''We are very happy to be here.
+It was a hard season.
+It was challenging mentally to be in a bio-bubble for five months.
+Our strength is the group we have, players and staff.
+We all work towards the same direction,'' Marquez said on the eve of the mega clash.

+''It's only one game and anything can happen tomorrow.
+We know we have a hard opponent but I am sure they think the same about us as well,'' added the head coach.

-Meanwhile, for Kerala their top goalscorer this season has been their star striker Jorge Pereyra Diaz (8 goals).
+For Kerala, their top goal-scorer this season has been their star striker Jorge Pereyra Diaz (8 goals).
 And for them, the 31-year-old Argentine will have to be at his best and need to fire on all cylinders.

-Also, Diaz coupled with Alvaro Vazquez form a lethal pair and the Hyderabad defence would indeed be vary of them.
+Diaz and Alvaro Vazquez form a lethal pair, and the Hyderabad defence would indeed be wary of them.

+Kerala mid-fielder Sahal Abdul Samad has sustained a thigh injury but the team's head coach Ivan Vukomanovic said that he could be available for the summit clash.

+''He (Sahal) was doing practice with the medical staff in the morning but we will have to see him after the training and probably he could be available,'' Vukomanovic said at the pre-final press conference.

+The head coach also reckoned that the final is the ''easiest'' to play because players are motivated and prepared.

-In what comes as a major blow, Kerala are certain to miss the services of mid-fielder Sahal Abdul Samad through a thigh injury.
-A lot will depend on mid-field duo Lalthathanga Khawlhring and Ayush Adhikari, ably supported by Marko Leskovic and defensive partner Hormipam Ruivah, fresh off a national team call-up.
+A lot will also depend on the mid-field duo Lalthathanga Khawlhring and Ayush Adhikari, ably supported by Marko Leskovic and defensive partner Hormipam Ruivah, fresh from a national squad call-up.

-Also, this would be the first occasion since the outbreak of COVID-19, the fans would be in the stands cheering for favorite teams and a 100 per cent crowd has been allowed, so a 'sea of yellow' is expected to turn up at the venue.
+Also, this would be the first occasion since the outbreak of COVID-19 that the fans would be in the stands cheering for their favourite teams and a 100 per cent crowd has been allowed, so a 'sea of yellow' is expected to turn up at the venue.

-Also, Indian football legend IM Vijayan, chief national coach Igor Stimac would be in attendance for the summit clash.
+Also, Indian football legend IM Vijayan and chief national coach Igor Stimac would be in attendance for the summit clash.

 Match starts at 7.30 PM IST.